noobling/prof-comp/Minutes/W32-Client1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Client Meeting.md

   - [AC] There is a requirement for us to shift between roles
   - [PE] You may want to use this as an opportunity to enhance skills each of you need to work on

-- [PE] What are your expectations?

-- [PE] How often is the result a prototype, which then has months of feature
-  - [AC] Even Facebook, a top 10 company worldwide by market cap, is still iterating on and improving the product they launched over a decade ago.
-  - [DY]

 # Date of Next Meeting
 - **[ALL]** TBC, possibly via the online tool